EvernodeXRPL/evernode-docs/src/index.md

 ![Evernode overview](img/parties.png)

-## Financial model
+## Native currency
-Evernode finances are modeled using XRPL [tokens](https://xrpl.org/tokens.html).
-Evernode uses **Evers** (EVR) as its native currency for all financial transactions in the marketplace.
-Evers are issued by the Evernode Foundation and is guaranteed to be finite in supply.
-Hosts pay their registration deposit in Evers.
-Hosts value their server space against Evers.
+Evernode uses E**vers** (EVR) as its native currency for all financial transactions in the marketplace.
+Evers are [tokens](https://xrpl.org/tokens.html) issued on the XRP Ledger with a guaranteed finite supply.
+Hosts make their registration deposit in Evers and price their server space in Evers.
 Tenants can lease hosting using Evers.

-The initial phase of Evernode will see to it that a portion of the limited Ever supply find its way to the hands of the community by means of airdrops.
-The community can use these Evers to register as Hosts or to lease hosting as Tenants from registered Hosts.
-The rest will be progressively distributed by the [Evernode Purchaser Service](purchaser/index.md), as perpetual hosting lease payments to all registered Hosts in order to host the [Community Contract](purchaser/community-contract.md).
-This ensures early participants of the network will have a steady income for making their server space available on Evernode.
+Initially, all Evers will be airdropped into the community to ensure a circulating supply of Evers for registration and hosting fees.
+The largest airdrop will go to the Evernode Foundation.
+The Evernode Foundation will use most of its Evers to purchase hosting services from registered hosts through the [Evernode Purchaser Service](purchaser/index.md) to host the  [Community Contract](purchaser/community-contract.md).
+In this way, the Evernode Foundation acts as an “anchor tenant” for the Evernode network, guaranteeing early adopters a steady income (in Evers) for making their server space available on Evernode.
 See [Evernode tokenomics](tokenomics/index.md).

 ![Ever distribution](img/evr-flow.png)